-You will deliver your batteries to the Smugglers Way Household Waste and Recycling Centre.
+You can deliver your batteries to the Smugglers Way Household Waste and Recycling Centre.
 You will find a container to recycle them in Recycling Bay A

 But before you deliver your batteries to the Centre, please make sure you handle and store them safely.